 Generate the daily sales export

-The daily sales export is a CSV file that is generated in the Export tool screen.
+The legacy daily sales export is a CSV file that is generated in the Export tool screen.
 The daily sales export includes figures for cash sales, gift voucher movement and income in advance movement.
 The sales figures are grouped by the GL code and Tracking code specified against the Item.

 1. From the Accounts & Contacts menu, open the Export Tool screen